Supervisor/supervisor/docs/events.rst

 Supervisor subprocess as a result of receiving an event notification.
-For example, you may want to generate an event every few minutes related to process usage of Supervisor-controlled subprocesses, and if any of those processes exceed some memory threshhold, you would like to restart it.
+For example, you may want to generate an event every few minutes related to process usage of Supervisor-controlled subprocesses, and if any of those processes exceed some memory threshold, you would like to restart it.
 You would write a program that caused supervisor to generate ``PROCESS_COMMUNICATION`` events every so often with memory information in them, and an event listener to perform an action based